Frequently Asked Questions

 Yes!
-In fact, many of our programs offer engineering courses approved by Pitt Engineering to count toward degree requirements for engineering students.
-Swanson houses an Engineering International Programs Office that offers advising and program management services for engineering students.
-Please stop by 152 Benedum Hall or contact their office at 412-624-9823.
+In fact, many of our programs offer engineering courses approved by Swanson Academic Advisors to count toward degree requirements.
+The SSOE Global Experiences and Engagement Office offers advising and program management services for engineering students.
+Please stop by 152 Benedum Hall or contact their office at 412-624-5942.

 Yes!
-You must complete 24 credits on a Pitt campus before you are eligible to go abroad.
+You must complete 24 credits on a Pitt campus before you are eligible to participate in a global experience.

-Application deadlines for the 2020-2021 academic year may vary more than normal due to the pandemic.
-Generally, you can expect programs to follow the timeframes below but you'll want to check each program's page to verify the deadline.
+Application deadlines for the academic year may vary on exact dates.
+Generally, you can expect programs to follow the time frames below but you'll want to check each program's page to verify the deadline.

 |Fall and Full-Year||Late March|

 Yes!
-We offer study abroad programs specifically designed for you, and you can also attend any of our other programs.
-We recommend you meet with your academic advisor as early as possible since they can help you choose the right program and the best time for you to go abroad.
+We offer global experience programs specifically designed for you, and you can also attend any of our other programs.
+We recommend you meet with your academic advisor as early as possible since they can help you choose the right program and the best time for you to go.